-Kim Kisner is a Partner with Leech Tishman, and a member of the firm’s Employment & Labor, Alternative Dispute Resolution, Litigation and Real Estate Practice Group, where she co-leads the Assessments and Appeals Group.
-Based in Leech Tishman’s Pittsburgh office, Kim focuses her practice primarily on assisting businesses with employment and human resources matters, conducting internal investigations, representing employers in Department of Labor wage and hour audits, and litigating employment and wage and hour cases.
+Kim Kisner is a Partner with Leech Tishman and a member of the firm’s Employment & Labor Practice Group and the Real Estate Practice Group, where she co-leads the Assessments and Appeals Group.
+Based in Leech Tishman’s Pittsburgh office, Kim regularly assists businesses with employment and human resources matters and conducting internal investigations, represents employers in Department of Labor wage and hour audits, and litigates employment and wage and hour cases.

 With more than 20 years of legal experience, Kim regularly counsels private, public and non-profit employers in all aspects of the employment relationship, from hiring through termination.
 She advises clients on employment discrimination issues, workplace and sexual harassment, disability accommodation, Family & Medical Leave Act compliance, employee handbooks, human resource policies and practices, wage and hour issues, use of temporary employees and independent contractors, performance appraisals, workplace investigations, drug and alcohol testing, workplace privacy issues, disciplinary action and termination, reductions in force, employment at-will/wrongful discharge, alternative dispute resolution, employment agreements, restrictive covenants and confidentiality agreements, severance agreements, waivers and releases, and unemployment compensation claims.

 On the real estate side, Kim practices in the areas of residential and commercial real estate, representing sellers, purchasers, landlords and tenants in a wide range of transactions including acquisitions, sales, and leases.
 Kim has represented more than one thousand homeowners in Allegheny County tax assessment appeals and has litigated landlord tenant disputes throughout western Pennsylvania.
 Kim is a residential real estate investor in the City of Pittsburgh’s Park Place neighborhood, where she resides.